Is Law School Worth It? Inside a Typical BigLaw Associate’s Budget

 |High Loans||Low Salary, High Loans||High Salary, High Loans|

 I tried to work out whether paying list price for law school could still make sense mathematically, living in a big city.
 Obviously the best case scenario is having a full-ride scholarship and a high salary (top-right).
 The worst case scenario is having high loans and a low salary (lower-left).
 I think we know the best case scenario is good, the worst case scenario is bad, but the other scenarios are still up for grabs.
 I’m going to deal with the lower-right scenario – high salary and high loans.
 For my hypothetical, this is a graduate who plays full freight but ends up with a BigLaw salary.

 Granted, if someone can make it on a BigLaw salary, that doesn’t mean that those with lower salaries will also make it.
-BUT if those with BigLaw salaries are struggling, those with lesser salaries will struggle even more.
+BUT if those with BigLaw salaries and high debt are struggling, those with lesser salaries and high debt will struggle even more.
 If the bottom right is struggling, the whole left side should be worried.
 This post is for those people and for those planning to be them.

 How I Arrived At These Numbers